OrleansContrib/Orleans.Activities/README.md

 * Optionally idempotent request processing for forward recovery
 * Automatic reactivation after failure
 * Workflow can be persisted during processing an incoming request (ReceiveRequestSendResponseScope is __NOT__ an implicit NoPersistScope)
-* Executing code "in the background" after a request returns it's response
+* Executing code "in the background" on the tail of the request after the request returns it's response
 * Workflow is informed whether it is running in a reloaded state after failure (to determine necessary recovery)
 * Notification participant (to notify extensions when the workflow is idle)